The interdefinability of expansions of Belnap-Dunn logic: Introduction

 The scope of this paper is limited to propositional logics equipped with a structural and non-trivial Scott consequence relation.
 Precise definitions are required for various notions relevant to logics of the kind considered in this paper.
 For most of the notions concerned, definitions can be found in the literature on logic.
 However, those definitions are scattered over several publications and do not form a coherent whole (mainly due to differences in notation and terminology used).
 Therefore, the relevant definitions are presented as a coherent whole in a preliminary section.
 After its definition, a logic of the kind considered in this paper is simply called a logic.

 The structure of this paper is as follows.
 First, preliminaries concerning propositional logics and logical matrices are presented (Section~\ref{PRELIMINARIES}).
-Then, the general definitions of the definability of a connective in a propositional logic and the interdefinability of propositional logics used in subsequent sections are given (Sections~\ref{DEFINABILITY} and~\ref{INTERDEFINABILITY}).
+Next, the general definitions of the definability of a connective in a propositional logic and the interdefinability of propositional logics used in subsequent sections are given (Sections~\ref{DEFINABILITY} and~\ref{INTERDEFINABILITY}).
 After that, the language and logical consequence relation of \BDL\ are introduced (Section~\ref{BELNAP-DUNN}).
 Then, the definability of connectives from expansions of \BDL\ and the interdefinability of expansions of \BDL\ are investigated (Sections~\ref{DEFINABILITY-BD} and~\ref{INTERDEFINABILITY-BD}).
-Thereafter, $\BDL^{\IImpl,\False}$ and the version of classical propositional logic with the same connectives are compared with respect to inference rules of a sound and complete proof system and laws of logical equivalence that hold (Section~\ref{CLASSICAL-LOGIC}).
+Thereafter, the question to what extent the connectives of $\BDL^{\IImpl,\False}$ are classical connectives and the practical consequences of the classical nature of the connectives of $\BDL^{\IImpl,\False}$ are addressed (Sections~\ref{CLASSICAL-LOGIC} and~\ref{MORE-CLASSICAL-LOGIC}).
 Finally, some concluding remarks are made (Section~\ref{CONCLUSIONS}).

 Old versions of~\cite{Mid23a} provide both a fairly comprehensive overview of the first-order version of $\BDL^{\IImpl,\False}$ and a study of the interdefinability of that logic with other expansions of the first-order version of Belnap-Dunn logic.
 The current version of that paper only provides a revision of the overview of the first-order version of $\BDL^{\IImpl,\False}$.
 This paper provides a major revision of the interdefinability study, considering only the propositional case.